OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/guides/pruning/index.md

 ```

 We can also optionally remove the instance or cleanup the filesystem.
-Note, cleaning up the filesystem removes any Vintner data including, e.g., all imported templates and created instances.
+Note, cleaning up the filesystem removes any data including, e.g., all imported templates and created instances.

 ```shell linenums="1"
 vintner instances delete --instance pruning